Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Keyboard feel 4.8

-Straight away, you can see we have given a very high score here, and that may surprise you, given the price of the low CDP-S150.
+Straight away, you can see I have given a very high score here, and that may surprise you, given the price of the CDP-S150.
 However, the low price is why it gets such a high score.

-Just to be clear, it doesn’t feel as good as high-end stage pianos, and we may even give them a lower score.
-But, to get this kind of feel from such a cheap keyboard piano is outstanding.
+Just to be clear, it doesn’t feel as good as high-end weighted keyboard pianos, and I may even give them a lower score.
+But, to get this kind of feel from such a cheap instrument is outstanding.

 The CDP-S150 has scaled hammer-action keys, which means the keys get lighter from bass to treble.
 The variation in weight from low to high notes makes for a more authentic piano experience.